A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Discussion and Limitations

+Finally, addressing granularity requires designing studies that account for different levels of analysis, from individual users to platform-wide phenomena.
+Researchers should integrate multi-level data to examine how individual behaviors aggregate into group dynamics and how these, in turn, influence platform-wide trends.
+By explicitly linking findings across these levels, studies can provide a more holistic understanding of echo chambers and their societal impacts.

+There is a lack of research about countries outside the US and outside the Global North.
+This may be due to the limits of literature searches in systematic reviews or the difficult data situation.
+This will probably only change with publicly accessible data.
+The DSA \cite{noauthor_regulation_2022} could lead to more studies focusing on EU countries, but similar regulatory efforts are needed to ensure broader applicability beyond the Global North.

+In the following, we will briefly lay out the limitations of our work, although most limitations of systematic reviews have already been addressed in this study.
+For instance, ICR was discussed in Section \ref{sec:method}.
+Although the ICR falls within a reasonable range, there is room for improvement.
+The initial agreement between the first and third coders was moderate.
+While considered substantial by some standards, this highlights areas for enhancing the clarity and consistency of the coding process.
+This moderate agreement could stem from differences in the interpretation of the codebook or the inherent complexity of the coding task.
+To address this, disagreements were thoroughly discussed, and the codebook was refined during the process.
+These efforts improved consistency, resulting in a Cohen's $\kappa$ value of 0.66.
+Nonetheless, future studies could benefit from additional coder training or iterative testing of the codebook before formal coding begins.

+It is worth noting that most systematic reviews do not measure or report ICR, nor do they provide transparency in how their coding processes are executed \cite{belur}.
+This study has aimed to counteract this common issue by employing measures such as publishing the codebook, detailing the derivation of code variables, and calculating ICR.
+These steps enhance the reproducibility and reliability of the findings.

-The possible biases which can occur in systematic reviews are the already mentioned publication bias, time lag bias, multiple (duplicate) publication bias, location bias, citation bias, language bias and the outcome reporting bias \cite{DRUCKER2016e109}.
-In Section \ref{sec:pubbias} and Section \ref{sec:bias} these biases were mentioned as well as their potential to occur in this work.
+The possible biases that can occur in systematic reviews are the already mentioned publication bias, time lag bias, multiple (duplicate) publication bias, location bias, citation bias, language bias, and the outcome reporting bias \cite{DRUCKER2016e109} in Section \ref{sec:pubbias} and Section \ref{sec:bias}, these biases and their potential to occur in this work were discussed.

-Furthermore, it would also have been possible to expand the keywords even more.
-Here, among other things, it would be important to add the conceptualizations as their own keywords.
-However, this expansion would have led to a significant increase in search results (>2500).
-To process this amount of literature in time would have been beyond the scope of the work without adding much to the results, as possibly the results for 200 studies would not have taken completely different paths in the end.
-The inclusion of different methods in the screening or eligibility process would also be an interesting expansion and can be seen as a limitation of the present work.